davidkimai/Recursive-RL/breakthroughs/README.md

-## Pre-empting Future Human-AI Epochal and Paradigmatic Breakthroughs Through Symbolic Residue Case Studies
-> ## Modeling Novel Scientific Breakthroughs With Symbolic Residue and Future-back Analysis.
+# Modeling Novel Scientific Breakthroughs With Symbolic Residue and Future-back Analysis.